Table of content

 Final Description of Features

-SRS documents the final versions of software that came from the assumptions discussed with clients before.
+SRS the final versions of software that came from the assumptions discussed with clients before.
 During meetings and calls, user tests, and interviews, the product versions can change very often.
 Sometimes even product managers can get overwhelmed by the existing product iterations.
 SRS file helps to unify all these requirements into one standard and eliminate any confusion regarding the product requirements.

 SRS is a Standard Guide for Product Developers

-Besides describing the product requirements, the SRS document guides the development team about the steps they should follow to build a product that a client wants.
+Besides describing the product requirements, the SRS guides the development team about the steps they should follow to build a product that a client wants.

 Depending on the project's organization, developers can or cannot be involved in the project's analytical part.
 In either case, they need to conclude how the system should function, define the requirements and code parameters to suit it.